biluca/my-solutions-architect-study-plan/README.md

-# Solutions Architect - My Study Plan
+# Solutions Architect - Study Plan

 ## How to Read